 With the significant increase in power compared to 4 mA to 20 mA (500 mW vs. ~36 mW), today’s 4-wire devices that require an external power supply due to the limited power of 4 mA to 20 mA can now be replaced with 2-wire devices enabled by 10BASE-T1L, providing more installation flexibility for new devices by removing the need for an external power supply.

 Figure 4 shows the proposed network topology of the process industry, referred to as a trunk and spur network topology.
-The trunk cables can be up to 1 km with a PHY amplitude of 2.4 V peak and reside in Zone 1, Division 2.
-The spur cables can be up to 200 m in length with a PHY amplitude of 1.0 V peak and reside in Zone 0, Division 1.
+The trunk cables can be up to 1 km with a PHY amplitude of 2.4 V peak-to-peak and reside in Zone 1, Division 2.
+The spur cables can be up to 200 m in length with a PHY amplitude of 1.0 V peak-to-peak and reside in Zone 0, Division 1.
 A power switch resides at the control level, provides Ethernet switch functionality, and supplies the power to the cable (over the data lines).
 Field switches reside at the field level in the hazardous area and are powered by the cable.
 The field switches provide the Ethernet switch functionality that connects the field-level devices on the spurs to the trunk and pass the power to the field-level devices.
 Multiple field switches are connected on a trunk cable to provide for the high numbers of field-level devices to be connected to the network.

 The field switches can be connected via a ring topology to enable redundancy.
 At the edge, up to 10 Mbps is a major advance for most applications that were previously limited to a data rate of less than 30 kbps.
 As Ethernet is now used to connect the end node devices at the field level, the IT and OT have successfully been converged onto a seamless Ethernet network, enabling IP addressability to any end node device from anywhere in the world.